-- Visit Faneuil Hall Marketplace, an 18th-century building that today houses plenty of local eateries and shops.
-Outdoors you’ll likely witness a street performance or two – stop for a few minutes and tip with a buck or two, if you can.
+- Visit Faneuil Hall Marketplace, an 18th-century building that houses many local eateries and shops today.
+Outdoors, you’ll likely witness a street performance or two – stop for a few minutes and tip with a buck or two if you can.

 - Stretch your legs along the Freedom Trail.
-This self-guided 2.5 mile walking trail leads past 16 historic sights that relate to the American Revolution and the founding of the nation.
-Grab a brochure, seek out the metal placards in the sidewalks, and stroll some or all of it.
+This self-guided 2.5-mile walking trail leads past 16 historic sights related to the American Revolution and the nation’s founding.
+Grab a brochure, seek out the metal placards on the sidewalks, and stroll some or all of it.

-- Kids and families will love joining a Boston Duck Tour, which originated here in town, or spend some time at the New England Aquarium.
+- Kids and families will love joining a Boston Duck Tour, which originated here in town, or spending some time at the New England Aquarium.

 - Sports fans of all ilks will appreciate a tour of historic Fenway Park, the oldest stadium in Major League Baseball.

-Be sure to leave enough time on your return to the airport to process through Security.
+Be sure to leave enough time to process through Security on your return to the airport.

-Stay connected to friends and family, update your social media accounts or surf the internet courtesy of the airport’s free WiFi.
+Stay connected to friends and family, update your social media accounts or surf the internet using the airport’s free WiFi.

-If you’re looking to catch up on some sleep, you’ve got a few options.
-Overall the airport is decked out in cold, tiled floors with bright lights, and not a whole lot seating options.
-The benches and seats that do exist are typically equipped with armrests, so to really sprawl out, the floor is probably best.
+You have a few options if you want to catch up on some sleep.
+Overall, the airport is decked out in cold, tiled floors with bright lights and only a few seating options.
+The existing benches and seats are typically equipped with armrests, so to sprawl out, the floor is probably best.
 Bring an extra layer to spread out or tuck into for warmth.
-Overnight campers should know that all post-Security areas close for the night, so if you’re inside, you’ll be asked to head back to pre-Security and re-enter in the morning.
-In case of snow-related or weather delays and mass cancellations, the airport provides cots for some decent shut-eye.
+Overnight campers should know that all post-security areas close for the night, so if you’re inside, you’ll be asked to head back to pre-security and re-enter in the morning.
+The airport provides cots for some decent shut-eye in case of snow-related or weather delays and mass cancellations.

-Rather trade some cash for better quality sleep?
-The Hilton Boston Logan Airport is on airport premises, accessible via skybridge from Terminals A and E. Other airports are located within a few minutes’ drive from the airport, many with free shuttle service.
+Would you instead trade some cash for better-quality sleep?
+The Hilton Boston Logan Airport is on airport premises, accessible via skybridge from Terminals A and E. Other airports are located within a few minutes drive from the airport, many with free shuttle service.
 See locations and amenities on our Boston Logan Airport Guide.